 To begin with, Political Leaders should ensure that their web applications are secure by regularly conducting vulnerability scans and patching any identified flaws in their system as soon as possible.

-When accessing resources online, they should employ robust authentication methods such as two-factor or biometrics.
+They should employ robust authentication methods such as two-factor or biometrics when accessing resources online.

 It is also essential for Political Leaders to limit user privileges and restrict access only to those who need it on a need-to-know basis.